google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-web-push.md

-<strong>Note:</strong> If you don't want to clear out all of the notifications, you can filter based on the <code>tag</code> attribute by passing the tag into the <code>getNotifications</code> function.
+Note: If you don't want to clear out all of the notifications, you can filter based on the <code>tag</code> attribute by passing the tag into the <code>getNotifications</code> function.
 See the <a href="https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration/getNotifications">getNotifications reference on MDN</a> for more information.

-<strong>Note:</strong> You can also filter out the notifications directly inside the promise returned from <code>getNotifications</code>.
+Note: You can also filter out the notifications directly inside the promise returned from <code>getNotifications</code>.
 For example there might be some custom data attached to the notification that you would use as your filter criteria.